MustGather: Source Control issues with Rational Team Concert

-This document will assist you in collecting the data necessary to diagnose and resolve IBM Rational Team Concert (RTC) source control issues.
+How do you collect the data necessary to diagnose and resolve IBM Rational Team Concert (RTC) source control issues?

 This MustGather will assist you in collecting the data necessary to help you diagnose and resolve the issue.
 If you are unable to determine the root cause using the information collected, you should open a PMR with IBM Rational Support for further investigation providing the data collected.